cpmpercussion/evobytebeat/README.md

 ### Why do this?

-First of all, bytebeats sound cool; they have a lo-fi appeal reminiscent of early computer games and experimental noise.
+First, bytebeats sound cool; they have a lo-fi appeal reminiscent of early computer games and experimental noise.
 The bytebeat expressions directly define the output samples in a way that makes the computer program feel like a raw creative medium, unlike